Loading content...

 Full moon summit nights are magical โ summit by moonlight without a headlamp.

 Mount Kilimanjaro stands at 5,895 m (19,341 ft) as the highest peak in Africa and the tallest free-standing mountain in the world.
 Located in northeastern Tanzania near the town of Moshi, it is a dormant stratovolcano and one of the Seven Summits.
+Its glaciers and snow fields make it one of only three African mountains with permanent ice.
 Unlike most peaks of comparable height, Kilimanjaro requires no technical climbing skills โ making it accessible to determined trekkers with proper preparation.

 Our experienced guides have led thousands of successful summit attempts across every route since 2008.
 As a locally owned company based in Arusha, we maintain direct relationships with Kilimanjaro National Park (KINAPA), ensure fair wages for all porters through our KPAP partnership, and provide the personalized attention that larger operators cannot match.